fvanwijk/msw-http-dynamic-middleware/README.md

 The success scenario is a predefined MSW handler.
 You need scenarios because MSW handlers are not (easily) serializable and a scenario name is.

-## Does this package work with vanilla MSW
+## Does this package work with MSW only?

-This package builds upon @mswjs/http-middleware but if you want to set redefined scenarios for
+This package builds upon @mswjs/http-middleware but if you want to set predefined scenarios for vanilla MSW handlers, consider using [MSW UI](https://github.com/fvanwijk/msw-ui).

 ## How to use